My 2 year old baby cousin, Brady, died when I was 5 years old.

 Leading up to the holiday celebrations, take the time to email, text, or call the family you plan to see over the holidays.
 Give them a glimpse into what you’re feeling and your plans for the holidays.

-Let them know that you’re going through a hard time adjusting to a new normal and that you really appreciate their patience with your decisions to attend or not attend the holiday get togethers.
+Let them know that you’re going through a hard time adjusting to a new normal and that you really appreciate their patience with your decisions to attend or not attend the holiday get-togethers.

 The more you share with your loved ones, the more supportive they can be for you.
 And, if you’re running into unsupportive family or friends, remember it’s okay to walk away from them in order to put your needs first.

-5. Honor the person through past traditions.
+- Honor the person through past traditions

 A great way for some people to find connection with the one they’ve lost is to continue on their favorite past traditions, honoring them in the process.

-Even if you change nothing throughout your past traditions, sometimes just thinking about your loved one while everything continues as usual will help you connect to them and their memories.
+Even if you change nothing throughout your past traditions, sometimes just thinking about your loved one while everything continues, as usual, will help you connect to them and their memories.

-6. Start a new tradition.
+- Start a new tradition

-Sometimes traditions are too painful to recreate without your loved one present.
+Sometimes, traditions are too painful to recreate without your loved one present.
 If this is the case, consider starting a new tradition with them in mind.

-Whether it’s changing the house of where you normally celebrate the holidays or changing the cuisine of Christmas dinner because your loved one was the one who always made the turkey, it’s okay to switch things up.
+Whether it’s changing the house where you normally celebrate the holidays or changing the cuisine of Christmas dinner because your loved one was the one who always made the turkey, it’s okay to switch things up.

 If being home for the holidays is too much to bear, you could try leaving town and creating a new tradition of traveling during the holidays.